orionsring/ECEN303-Spring2015/README.md

 RANDOM SIGNALS AND SYSTEMS
 ==========================

-The teaching assistants for the course are Shuilian Xie (kanzuobian) and Xu Wang (xu.wang).
+The teaching assistants for the course are Shuilian Shirley Xie (kanzuobian) and Xu Wang (xu.wang).

 ## ECEN303-Spring2015